openregister/registers-rfcs/content/metadata-log/index.md

 * Parameters:
   * `entry-number` (Optional): A valid data log entry number (range: 1..[end of log]).

+---

 TODO: The schema will not be provided as CSV unless we find it essential and we find a reasonable way to flatten the structure.

+Also our datatypes are not compatible with CSVW, XSD or JSON-Schema.

+---

 ```http
 GET /schema/ HTTP/1.1